The History Faculty building with clock against a blue sky

 Intellectual life and community

 More generally, working as an Oxford graduate student is an exhilarating experience.
-History at Oxford stretches from around 300 AD to the present and embraces an exceptionally broad geographical range.
+History at Oxford stretches from around c.
+300 to the present and embraces an exceptionally broad geographical range.
 It comprises an active research community of up to 800 academics and graduate students.

 Further opportunities for exchange are provided by the interdisciplinary communities fostered within individual colleges, which also offer dedicated support for graduates by means of personal advisors.
 The Oxford Centre for Research in the Humanities (TORCH) offers a stimulating range of interdisciplinary activities.
 You are also encouraged to join the Oxford History Graduate Network (OHGN), which fosters friendships, conversations and collaboration.